PalestineHealthHub/PSmedlib/resources/injuries_and_treatments.md

 - [Drone trauma: violent mediation and remote warfare](no-link) _2023_ published in _Media Cult.
 Soc._
 - [Perpetrators' trauma and implicated witnessing: Between the psychoanalytic and the political](no-link) _2023_ published in _Psychoanal.
 Cult.
 Soc._
 - [The association between posttraumatic stress symptoms and suicidal ideations among Palestinians: The mediating role of spirituality, social support and mindfulness](no-link) _2023_ published in _Camb.
 Prism.
 Glob.
 Ment.
 Health_
-- [Analysis of ongoing trauma experiences of Israeli adults exposed to missile attacks.DP - 2023](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc22&AN=2023-46642-284) _2023_ published in _Dissertation Abstracts International: Section B: The Sciences and Engineering_
 - [Eye movement desensitization reprocessing as a treatment for PTSD in conflict-affected areas](https://ovidsp.ovid.com/ovidweb.cgi?T=JS&CSC=Y&NEWS=N&PAGE=fulltext&D=psyc22&AN=2023-38718-001) _2023_ published in _Psychological Trauma: Theory, Research, Practice, and Policy_
 - [Surgical Capacity Assessment and Leverage in the PalEstinian Land (SCALPEL-I) Study: The First Nationwide Plastic Surgery Capacity Evaluation in Palestine](https://journals.lww.com/prsgo/fulltext/2023/10001/surgical_capacity_assessment_and_leverage_in_the.145.aspx) _2023_ published in _… Surgery–Global …_
-- [Transgenerational trauma and collective resilience: a qualitative analysis of the experiences of settler-colonial violence among three generations of Palestinian …](https://journals.sagepub.com/doi/abs/10.1177/00207640231175787) _2023_ published in _International journal of …_

 ### 2022
 - [Post-traumatic stress disorder among victims of great march of return in the Gaza Strip, Palestine: A need for policy intervention](http://dx.doi.org/10.1016/j.apnu.2021.10.009) _2022_ published in _Arch Psychiatr Nurs_